warior4356/zoom-attendance/README.md

 Attendance Any - Meetings that the member attended for any length of time

-Attendance Full - Meetings the member attended for <minimum time> (All times are in minutes)
+Attendance Full - Meetings the member attended for "minimum time" (All times are in minutes)

 eg
 ```